Composite (CMST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Composite Historical Price

-According to the latest data gathered on Composite live price page, the current price of Composite is 0.106707USD.
-The circulating supply of Composite(CMST) is 302.86K CMST , giving it a market capitalization of $32.32K.
+According to the latest data gathered on Composite live price page, the current price of Composite is 0.106581USD.
+The circulating supply of Composite(CMST) is 302.86K CMST , giving it a market capitalization of $32.28K.

 The Composite Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CMST based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.